MrSteve: Instruction-Following Agents in Minecraft with What-Where-When Memory: Environments Details

 \subsection{Environments Setting}

 All tasks are implemented using MineDojo \citep{minedojo}.
 We utilize MineDojo's success checker, where the success of each task is determined based on changes in the agent's inventory.
-Hence, the agent succeeds the task if the corrensponding target item is appeared in the inventory.
-If the agent exceeds the time limit of each task or dies before completing assigned tasks, indicating the agent fails on the task.
+Hence, the agent succeeds in the task if the corresponding target item appears in the inventory.
+If the agent exceeds the time limit of each task or dies before completing assigned tasks, indicating the agent failed the task.

 For all tasks, we assume that the agent has access to both first-person view pixels and its positional data.
-The raw pixel observation $o_t$ is provided in the shape $(160 \times 256 \times 3)$.
+The raw pixel observation $i_t$ is provided in the shape $(160 \times 256 \times 3)$.
 The agent's position $p_t$ is represented as a vector of shape $(5,)$, where the first three components correspond to the $(x, y, z)$ coordinates, and the last two components represent the pitch and yaw angles of the agent's camera.
 We note that no privileged observations, such as LiDAR or voxel data, are provided.
 The agent operates in a keyboard and mouse action space following VPT \citep{vpt_minecraft}.
 This action space consists of button input states paired with mouse movements.

 Crafting items, which requires long-horizon planning, is not considered in our method.
 To eliminate the need for crafting, the appropriate item necessary for solving a task is provided to the agent at the beginning of each new task.
 For instance, if the task is to ``obtain water bucket \raisebox{-0.3ex}{ },'' the agent starts with an empty bucket \raisebox{-0.3ex}{ } in its main hand.
 Additionally, we apply the following rules: \begin{itemize} \item \texttt{/difficulty peaceful}: This rule prevents the occurrence of hostile mobs, such as zombies and spiders, and death by starvation. \item \texttt{/gamerule doWeatherCycle false}: This rule keeps the weather clear to reduce the noise from heavy rain. \end{itemize}